Connect with others who understand.

 • Processed snack foods

-• Fried foods, like french fries
+• Fried foods, such as french fries

-Injury To Skin
+Injury to Skin

 Changes in Weather